aghagol/lane_boundary_tracker/README.md

 ./scripts/visualize
 ```

-This script:
- - Displays the tracking CSV output of tracking algorithm (e.g. SORT)
+This script displays the output of tracking (e.g. SORT)